 After you have discussed your interview with others in class, please write up a 6-8 page paper that will serve to complete this life story assignment and bring closure to your experience in this course.
-Please include the following three sections, addressing the questions within each:
+Please refer to the Project Writing and Grading Guidelines to complete this assignment.
+Please include the following two sections in the body of your paper, addressing the questions within each:

 - 1) Process: Whom did you interview?
 Why?
 Where?
 Under what conditions?
 Did the interview go as planned?
-Where there surprises?
+Were there surprises?
 Were there themes that emerged in the process?
 How did you do as interviewer?
 What did you learn from the interview process?
-Include at least three transcripted examples of helpful or unhelpful exchanges between you and the interviewee. - 2) Content: What were the themes you hoped to explore?
-In what ways did the interviewer's story reflect developmental or narrative theory?
+Include at least three, transcripted examples of helpful or unhelpful exchanges between you and the interviewee. - 2) Content: What were the themes you hoped to explore?
+In what ways did the interviewee's story reflect developmental or narrative theory?
 Did the interviewee find the theory that you shared helpful?
 What unplanned directions did the interview take?
 What evidence of narrative sense-making was apparent?
 Include at least three, transcripted vignettes from the interview in paragraph form to highlight any of the above points.